-With extensive fellowship training and subsequent adequate total number of robotic procedures in practice, it is possible to perform RAPN using the da Vinci® Si surgical system with favorable perioperative outcomes in a low-volume setting over an extended duration.
+With extensive fellowship training and subsequent adequate total number of robotic procedures in practice, it is possible to perform RAPN using the da Vinci® Si surgical system with favorable peri-operative outcomes in the setting of low volume of cases over an extended duration.
 RNS is an independent predictor of WIT and operative time, and surgeon experience is an independent predictor of operative time and EBL.